Jacopino della Scala

 Initially he worked as wool trader, not rich and without any noble title.
 However, his friendship network and political skills granted him the title of Imperial vicar at Ostiglia, and podestà of Cerea.
 He was an ancestor of most European monarchs.

 He was the father of Mastino I (Leonardo), Alberto I, Manfredo and Bocca della Scala.

+Biography

-He is the first relative of Napoleon I, Emperor of the French.
+Jacopino was the nephew of Balduino della Scala, founder of the Scaliger dynasty.

+Initially, he was a wool merchant who was not particularly wealthy and had no noble titles.
+A skilled and influential politician with a penchant for peace, he became imperial vicar of Ostiglia, as well as mayor of Cerea.
+He probably died after 1248.